|

 living soil.

-Longer rotations using cool season soil
+Longer rotations using cool season

-became clearly evident on May 22, 02 when two Interstate 80 vehicles
+This became clearly evident on May 22, 02 when two Interstate 80 vehicles

 collided in blowing dust killing two people near Seward, NE.
-The jet
+The jet stream dropped down to the deck

-dry warm 80 F winds were clocked at 80 mph.
-The wind erosion event blew
+in a northwestern air stream flow.
+The dry warm 80 F winds were clocked at

-directly into the path of the drivers line of sight.
-The exposed and
+line of sight.
+The exposed and tilled fields

-valuable top soil.
-A cover crop of winter wheat in a relay intercrop
+A cover crop of winter wheat in a relay intercrop would have protected the

-would have protected the soil and saved irreplaceable family members.
+soil and saved irreplaceable family members.

 ![]() PHOTO TAKEN JUNE 4 / 02 AT PAUL GANGWISH INTERCROP FIELD, GRAND ISLAND, NE